-We are pleased to share an overview of our school curriculum and describe our highly specialised approach and explain briefly the content within each Key Stage of the curriculum which not only supports the development of subject knowledge, but also acts as a medium within which cross-curricular skills can be taught, practiced and mastered.
+We are pleased to share an overview of our school curriculum, describe our highly specialised approach and explain briefly the content within each Key Stage of the curriculum which not only supports the development of subject knowledge, but also acts as a medium within which cross-curricular skills can be taught, practiced and mastered.
 It captures our curriculum within ‘a moment in time’ as it is an organic document that changes in response to pupils’ needs, staff skills and any opportunities that may present themselves.

-The pupils’ learning difficulties at Springhead School cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
+Our curriculum at Springhead School is skill and context-based and encourages active engagement in learning.
+The curriculum focuses on developing the key skills of communication, cognition, independence, physical development and self-care, all transferrable skills that equip children and young people for life beyond school.
+The pupils’ learning difficulties at Springhead School cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.

 Our three core curricula

-- Pupils with Profound and Multiple Learning Difficulties (PMLD) are provided with an informal curriculum which is specifically designed to meet their needs in connecting and responding.
+Pupils with Profound and Multiple Learning Difficulties (PMLD) are provided with an informal curriculum which is specifically designed to meet their needs in connecting and responding.

-- Pupils with Severe Learning Difficulties (SLD) benefit from a semi-formal curriculum which promotes independence and life-skills, and is highly stimulating.
+Pupils with Severe Learning Difficulties (SLD) benefit from a semi-formal curriculum which promotes independence and life-skills, and is highly stimulating.

-- Pupils with Complex Moderate Learning Difficulties (CMLD) receive an adaptation of the National Curriculum which emphasises mastery and deeper learning.
+Pupils with Complex Moderate Learning Difficulties (CMLD) receive an adaptation of the National Curriculum which emphasises mastery and deeper learning.

 In addition, children in the Early Years Foundation Stage follow the statutory EYFS curriculum.
 We are committed to offering our children and young people with the best opportunities.
 We aim to provide curricula opportunities which are meaningful, accessible, motivating, contextualised and appropriately challenging to maximise progress for each child and take the learning opportunities across every aspect of the pupil’s day.

 At Springhead School we ensure that the emphasis on Communication and Literacy across the Curriculum is informed and effective.
-We use a range of augmentative or alternative strategies to promote the ability of some learners to communicate successfully, enabling them to respond and interact to their full capacity.
+We use a range of augmentative or alternative strategies to promote the ability of some learners to communicate successfully, enabling them to respond and interact to their full capacity